Stability of the selfsimilar dynamics of a vortex filament: Introduction

 \begin{remark} The above theorem gives a precise result about the dynamics of the perturbed filament in the selfsimilar region $|x|>\sqrt t$ for $1\geq t\geq0$.
 In particular it proves the existence of a natural binormal frame associated to the curve $\chi(0,x)$ even though it has a corner at $x=0$.
 For doing this it is crucial to be able to use that $u(t)$ belongs to weighted $L^2$ spaces.
 All the analysis follows from the property that the tangent vectors of the perturbed filament are fixed for $x=\pm \infty$ and $1\geq t>0$.
 Once this is proved we integrate the Frenet frame, in fact we use the so-called parallel frame that turns out to be much more convenient, from $\pm \infty$ to $|x|>\sqrt t$.
 This is enough for our purposes. \end{remark}

 \begin{remark} We do not obtain anything new in the interior region $|x|<\sqrt t$.
 At this respect we recall Theorem 1.4 of \cite{BV1}.
 In that theorem it is proved that if the zero Fourier mode of the asymptotic state that determines $u(t,x)$ vanishes in an appropriate sense, then $\chi(t,x)$ remains close to $\chi_a(x,t)$ together with their respective Frenet frames also in the region $|x|\leq \sqrt t$.
-In particular the trayectory $\chi(t,0)$ and the one of the frame $(T, n, b)(t,0)$ remain close to $\chi_a(t,0)$ and to the identity matrix.
+In particular the trajectory $\chi(t,0)$ and the one of the frame $(T, n, b)(t,0)$ remain close to $\chi_a(t,0)$ and to the identity matrix.
 As a consequence, a very natural question is to characterize the asymptotic states of solutions $u(t)$ that belong to weighted $L^2$ spaces.
 It turns out that the answer is more delicate than what one could expect so that we will study it in a forthcoming paper.
 Finally, recall that in the appendix B2 of \cite{BV2} it is proved that the zero Fourier modes of solutions $u(t)$ that are in weighted $L^2$ spaces typically grow logarithmically in time. \end{remark}

 The paper is organized as follows.
 In section 2 we introduce the parallel frame and its connection with the Frenet frame.
 The proof of our theorem is given in sections 3-5.
-In the appendix we show some estimates about the evolution in time of the norms of weighted $L^2$ spaces for the solutions $u(t)$ of \eqref{NLS}.\\
+In the appendix we show some estimates about the evolution in time of the norms of weighted $L^2$ spaces for the solutions $u(t)$ of \eqref{NLS}, needed in Lemma \ref{L1est}.\\

-{\bf{Acknowledgements:}} First author was partially supported by the French ANR project R.A.S.
+{\bf{Acknowledgements:}} The authors are grateful to the referee's suggestions of improvements of the presentation of the paper.
+First author was partially supported by the French ANR project R.A.S.
 ANR-08-JCJC-0124-01.
-The second author was partially supported by the grants UFI 11/52, MTM 2007-62186 of MEC (Spain) and FEDER.
+The second author was partially supported by the grants UFI 11/52, MTM 2011-24054 of MEC (Spain) and FEDER.